 There appears to be approx. 4-5 properties to the north east of the subject site that have a similar circumstance in relation to not having vehicle access as a result of the 2018 public pathway construction.
-We are also advised that the applicants to the current DA own the adjoining property at 105 Narrabeen Park Parade and may have similar plans to submit a DA for a car parking structure of a similar character in a similar location should the subject DA be approved and the architects have already shared the proposed plans with my client's neighbours.
+We are also advised that the applicants to the current DA own the adjoining property at 105 and may have similar plans to submit a DA for a car parking structure of a similar character in a similar location should the subject DA be approved and the architects have already shared the proposed plans with my clients.

 My clients support the property owners in seeking to resolve vehicle accommodation on their properties.
-However, they are each likely to rely on an exceedance of the Front Boundary Setback control.
+However, they are each likely to rely on an exceedance of the Front Boundary

+Setback control.
 In our opinion the proposal would establish an undesirable precedent like the principles established in Goldin & Anor v Minister for Transport Administering the Ports Corporatisation and Waterways Management Act 1995 [2002] NSWLEC 75.
-In the circumstances other land holders could in-fact expect to invoke the same provisions.
-The precedential effect in terms of the cumulative impact of a number of such approvals is regarded to be contrary to the streetscape character, the public interest, and therefore as a reason to warrant refusal.
+In the subject circumstances other land holders could in-fact expect to invoke the same provisions and the precedential effect in terms of cumulative impact of a number of such approvals is regarded to be contrary to the streetscape character and therefore as a reason to warrant refusal.

-If the subject application is approved, especially given that there are alternatives offered by the size and width of the property, this will undoubtedly establish a precedent for future applications.
-If this change to the streetscape pattern where to occur, the seascape vista from the Bicentennial Walkway along Narrabeen Park Parade will be lost.
+If the subject application is approved, especially given that there are alternatives offered by the size and width of the property, this will undoubtedly assist in establishing a precedent for future applications.
+If this change to the streetscape pattern where to occur, the seascape vista from the bicentennial pathway along Narrabeen Park Parade will be lost.